niek95/Data_project/PROGRESS.md

 Finally managed to finish the date selector.
 It's very messy at the moment, so future optimizations might be able to make it run a bit faster.
 Also fixed the day selector and attached it to the slider on the page.

+### Day 15
+After speaking with a few fellow students I decided that a date selector might not even be necessary.
+It is not really relevant for seeing trends in data.
+Seeing the difference between days in the week is more important.
+Also the colours scale differently depending on the data selected.
+It might be better to get an overall maximum so that differences between days and hours become more clear.
+Finished the line graph view and started on the calendar.
+Realized today that I haven't committed everyday, as I mostly work on one laptop only.
+Also received feedback about the navbar, which I had put in in the first week but would work better as a dropdown.
+Will focus this weekend on getting the calendar working as soon as possible, in order to get going on the styling and layout of the page.